gremezov/modem-comm/README.md

 modem-comm is a program for communicating with serial modems that was developed to be able to run under many different operating systems.
 It includes both a graphical user interface as well as a command-line interface meaning that it can be used both in a graphical and a text-based setting.
 Additionally it can also be easilly integrated with scripts.
 The current version was sucessfully tested under Linux and Windows.

+Some currently supported features include USSD messaging, scanning serial ports to detect modems, and launching terminals for communicating with arbitraty serial ports.

 ## building